Rediscovering Ginninderra: A database:

 Born: 1840; Died: 1886; Married: Mary Ann Flanagan

-In 1860 he married Mary Ann Flanagan, with whom he was to have eleven children.
+In 1860 he had married Mary Ann Flanagan, with whom he was to have eleven children.
 Mary suffered during her life from episodic mental illness, particularly in 1869; but Flourence stayed faithful to her and supported his wife's recovery.

 In Ginninderra by 1870, the McAuliffes owned three small blocks contiguous with the blacksmith’s shop and supplemented their income with farming on the side.